microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 everyone is going to like the appearance of every theme.
 The goal of the Terminal is to provide a basic theme that's appropriate for anyone, but empower users to customize the terminal however they see fit.
-If the user chooses a theme that's not particularily appealing, they can always change it back.
+If the user chooses a theme that's not particularly appealing, they can always change it back.

 ### Branding